 Case Study: How a Remote Team Used Oasis as an Enterprise Browser to Reduce Context Switching

-Knowledge workers lose up to two hours a day to app and tab switching—and remote teams using 30+ SaaS apps face tool fatigue and fragmented workflows.
+Knowledge workers lose up to two hours a day to app and tab switching, and remote teams using 30+ SaaS apps face tool fatigue and fragmented workflows.
 This case-study–style guide covers the hidden cost of context switching, how AI-native and enterprise browsers like Oasis centralize tasks, and research on reducing context switching and restoring focus for distributed teams.

-Knowledge workers lose up to two hours a day to app and tab switching—and remote teams using 30+ SaaS apps face tool fatigue and fragmented workflows.
+Knowledge workers lose up to two hours a day to app and tab switching, and remote teams using 30+ SaaS apps face tool fatigue and fragmented workflows.
 This case-study–style guide covers the hidden cost of context switching, how AI-native and enterprise browsers like Oasis centralize tasks, and research on reducing context switching and restoring focus for distributed teams.

 1. The Hidden Cost of Context Switching for Remote Teams

 Microsoft WorkLab reveals that knowledge workers lose up to two hours a day to constant app and tab switching, a leading cause of remote productivity loss.
-Keywords: context switching, remote work productivity, digital distraction, focus recovery tools.

 2. SaaS Sprawl: The Silent Productivity Killer